ABOUT BRAZIL BIRDING

 THE CAATINGA REGION

 Finally, the Caatinga region located mainly in northeastern Brazil is a semi-arid land with hardy vegetation adapted to limited annual rainfall.
 The Caatinga has two seasons, a hot dry season and a hot wet season.
 Forested areas consist of deciduous broad-leaved scrub and stunted trees.
 The soil is poor and heavily degraded by agricultural activities.
 Many species of birds and mammals have already gone extinct or are on the verge of extinction.
-A notable bird in the area, Spix's Macaw, perhaps the world's rarest parrot, was considered extinct until a small population was re-discovered in 1990.
+A notable bird in the area is the endangered Indigo Macaw, found only in a very restricted range.
 Birding tours to this area are specialized trips targeting endangered species since the area is far removed from major population centers and is expensive to reach.

 WHY GO BIRDING IN BRAZIL